hawqffm/HawqD2F/README.md

 You can also use the `CREATE EXTERNAL TABLE ..` commands from the Tables.txt.
 Note that you have to deflate your files first and edit the path according to where your deflated files are saved.

-The queries of D2F-Bench are already modified in a manner to work with psql.
-If they dont work work try to modify them yourself, note that the datatypes have been modified also.
+The queries of D2F-Bench are already modified in a manner to work with psql, see the .sql files in the queries folder.
+If they dont work try to modify them yourself, note that the datatypes have been modified also.
 To run the queries in the psql prompt use `\i /path/to/file.sql` or simply copy the queries over.